kopeckyf/taupy/documentation/source/simulation/populations.rst

 >>> my_population = fortify_positions + convert_positions

 When you initialise positions like this, they will be assigned random thruth-value attributions during the simulation initialisation.

-You can also generate a population with custom beliefs.
-For example, these could be bi-polarised:
+It is also possible to generate a population with specific beliefs.
+The population below is set-up as bi-polarised:

 .. code-block:: python